sveltejs/svelte/packages/svelte/messages/client-errors/errors.md

 > Rest element properties of `$props()` such as `%property%` are readonly

+## renderer_missing_foreign

+> A custom renderer must define `foreign` to interleave with DOM or another custom renderer

 ## rune_outside_svelte

 > The `%rune%` rune is only available inside `.svelte` and `.svelte.js/ts` files